Supporting the Department of Earth Sciences

 Geology Student Research Endowed Fund: Established in 1981 with a gift from Samuel S. Goldrich, this fund supports student research activities of geology majors to pay for any research-related expense, including travel and publication expense.

-Alex Waggoner Memorial Fund: Established in 2009 by Jeffrey A. Karson, Chairman of the Department of Earth Sciences, family and friends, in memory of graduate student Alex Waggoner, the fund supports graduate student research.
+Alec Waggoner Memorial Fund: Established in 2009 by Jeffrey A. Karson, Chairman of the Department of Earth Sciences, family and friends, in memory of graduate student Alec Waggoner, the fund supports graduate student research.

 Louis W. Ploger Memorial Fund: Established in 1965, this endowed fund supports the Department’s Paleontological Research Laboratory and Library.